tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 + ./tst_main_v02.exe.gfc afa=0.75  bta=1.0 gma=1.2  z='( -10.0, 1.0 )'

-which should give the output:
+Make sure that there is no white-space around the character "=" as above.
+Then it should give the output:

 alpha = 7.5000000E-01, beta = 1.0000000E+00, gamma = 1.2000000E+00
   z  = (-1.00000000000000000E+01, 1.00000000000000000E+00),
 E(z) = ( 8.72265651199321222E-03, 1.30548998870915031E-03),  time =  2.00000E-04 (s) (sec)

-Make sure that there is no white-space around the character "=" as above.

 --------------------------------
 Syntax: